jbenzshawel/WebApiScaffold/README.md

 -E|--EntityFramework : When set to true configures app to use Entity Framework Core
 * bool - Optional
 * Default: false / (*) true

+-A|--AddSolution : When set to true includes Visual Studio solution file (use this option with Windows)
+* bool - Optional
+* Default: false / (*) true

 (* Indicates the value used if the switch is provided without a value.)